JohnCoates/Aerial/Readme.md

 ## Troubleshooting

+- Videos keeps disappearing, Aerial may not restart once in a while: Aerial stores all it's data in a Cache folder.
+This cache may get deleted by some third party software trying to free disk space.
+If you use such a "Cleaning" tool, we recommend you set a manual folder location in the Cache tab of Aerial.
+For example, you can create an Aerial folder in your User folder, and point to it.
+This will ensure Aerial files don't get deleted.
 - "Done" button doesn't close Aerial: Please update to latest available version, this is a bug on Mojave with very old versions of Aerial (1.2 and below).
 - Can't type into text fields with macOS High Sierra/Video corruption issue on High Sierra: Please make sure you have at least version 1.4.5.
 - "This app is damaged and can't be opened, you should move it to the trash" when double-clicking the `Aerial.saver` file: Please see the installation notes above, this is a GateKeeper issue.